|This morning view!|

-Ireland is governed by the United Kingdom, while the rest of Ireland is an
+“Northern Ireland is governed by the United Kingdom, while the rest of Ireland is an independent nation.”

 I deliberated over writing about today’s topic.
 There’s a certain amount of embarrassment and shame associated with withdrawal from necessary pain medication.
 We are not talking about non-medically prescribed addiction to opiates which is rampant in today’s world.

-Patients often take opiates for medical issues and when its time to stop, they cannot do so or choose not to do so and end up spending months, years or a lifetime drug seeking.
-In a desperate need to acquire more medication, crimes may be committed, relationships destroyed and even death may occur from overdoses.
-For more information, please click here for information from the Mayo Clinic in the US.
+Patients often take opiates for medical issues, and when it’s time to stop, they cannot do so or choose not to do so and end up spending months, years, or a lifetime drug-seeking.
+In a desperate need to acquire more medication, crimes may be committed, relationships destroyed, and even death from overdoses.
+For more information, please click here for the Mayo Clinic in the US.

 That’s not what we’re talking about today.
-Today, we’re sharing my personal experience over the past three months of taking a prescribed combination drug, Ultracet which is described as follows: This product is used to treat moderate to moderately severe pain.
-It contains 2 medications: Tramadol (37.5 mg.) and acetaminophen (325 mg.), such as Tylenol or Paracetamol.
+Today, we’re sharing my personal experience over the past three months of taking a prescribed combination drug, Ultracet, which is described as follows: This product is used to treat moderate to moderately severe pain.
+It contains two medications: Tramadol (37.5 mg.) and acetaminophens (325 mg.), such as Tylenol or Paracetamol.

 Although the dose of Tramadol is low, it is a scheduled substance* and considered to be an opiate, a class of drugs described as follows: “Opiate is a term classically used in pharmacology to mean a drug derived from opium.
-Opioid, a more modern term, is used to designate all substances, both natural and synthetic, that bind to opioid receptors in the brain.
+Opioid, a more modern term, is used to designate all-natural and synthetic substances that bind to opioid receptors in the brain.
 Opiates are alkaloid compounds naturally found in the opium poppy plant Papaver somniferum.”

 *Scheduled medications are described as follows from this site.
-Please keep in mind that we don’t profess to have any special education or knowledge on this topic.
+Please remember that we don’t profess to have any special education or knowledge on this topic.
 Please see your physician for assistance in this manner.
 However, I do have a story to tell with the hope it creates awareness and support for those who may have experienced similar issues.
 You are not alone.